alex-courtis/arch/README.md

 `locale-gen`

+### Enable XDM

+`systemctl disable xdm-arch-theme`

 ### Reboot And Start X

 Reboot

-Login on tty1
+Login

-Everything should start in your X environment... check `~/.X.log`, `/var/log/Xorg.0.log`, `dmesg --human` and any console errors for any oddities.
+Everything should start in your X environment... check `~/.xsession-errors`, `/var/log/Xorg.0.log`, `dmesg --human` and any console errors for oddities.